saifeemustafaq/LearnerLibraryBeta/Containers_Kubernetes/README.md

 # Containers and Kubernetes

+## What are Containers?

 "A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another." - [source](https://www.docker.com/resources/what-container/).
 As a student when you are working on long term projects, you will need to learn about containers.
-Containers will make it easier to deploy your applications which are complex in nature.
-You application might be required to run in different computing environment, and containerization helps you to package your software and all it's dependencies into a single package.
+Containers simplify your complex project deployment and development process for you.
+Your application might be required to run in different computing environment, and containerization helps you to package your software and all it's dependencies into a single package.
 You don't have to worry about setting up all the dependencies everytime you want to execute your application.

+## What is Kubernetes?

 "Kubernetes is a portable, extensible, open source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
 It has a large, rapidly growing ecosystem.
 Kubernetes services, support, and tools are widely available." - [source](https://kubernetes.io/docs/concepts/overview/)
 Once you have containerized your application, you might want to deploy it in a way where it can be ewasily scaled up and down across clusters of computers.

+## Why should you learn Containers and Kubernetes as a student?

+For example you are developing an Event Planner application for your college events.
+You might want to execurte the application on different environments as a large set of audience will be using it.
+Also you are unsure about how much traffic you will receive on this application.
+Hence you use containers to package all the software and it's dependencies in a single package while deploy using Kubernetes to ensure you can scale with respect to rise and fall in demand.

 You can learn more about Container and Kubernetes services by visiting -
 - [Amazon Elastic Container Service (Amazon ECS)](https://aws.amazon.com/ecs/)
 - [Amazon Elastic Kubernetes Service (EKS)](https://aws.amazon.com/eks/)
 - [AWS Fargate](https://aws.amazon.com/fargate/)
 - [Amazon Elastic Container Registry (Amazon ECR)](https://aws.amazon.com/ecr/)

 ---